Unity-Technologies/hello-cube-ecs-training/notes-for-instructor.md

 ## 01-MonoBehaviour
 ![](markdown-resources/01-MonoBehaviour-PlayMode.png)

 This scene represents what everyone knows in Unity today.
 Using GameObjects and MonoBehaviours, we spawn a number of cubes which will then rotate.
+The Unity project already has the following packages installed but you should begin this exercise with them uninstalled (go to Window > Package Manager):

+1. Entities.
+2. Hybrid Renderer.

 In the hierarchy, you will find a CubeSpawner and a Cube game object.
 The CubeSpawner will perform the actual work of spawning the rotating cubes.
 The Cube game object merely serves as positional reference for the camera and doesn't serve any functional purpose:

 ![](markdown-resources/01-MonoBehaviour.png)